pushparajanroshini/nemobot/README.md

 ## About us
 Our team(caybaras) started off as participants in an Al Chatbot Programming with ChatGPT-like technologies Hackathon organised by our faculty SCSE, and harnessed Nemobot's potential to work on Tour Guide Bot.
-Emerged as the outstanding best entry, our Professor nominated us to be part of iAIM 2023 to showcase our ideas.
-We further polished our prototype and developed Med Bot.
+Emerged as the outstanding best entry, our Professor nominated us to be part of iAIM 2023 to showcase and share our ideas.
+Thus, we further polished our current prototype and developed Med Bot.

 ## Nemobot Platform